 Using reclaimed wood for cabinets and worktops: What are the benefits?

-Using reclaimed wood is the fastest way to create a fashion-forward kitchen that’s loaded with laid-back, rustic charm.
+Using reclaimed wood is the fastest way to create a fashion-forward kitchen that’s loaded with laid-back, rustic charm, adding character to neutral white or cream kitchen ideas.
 Reclaimed timber is low maintenance and ages beautifully.
 Ideal for kitchen surfaces, as any damage can be sanded away and re-oiled, or left intact for a little more history.

 The grain is much denser, and thus tougher, than modern fast-grown timbers, too.
 It comes in various forms, such as old flooring planks, scaffolding boards and railway sleepers, so the scope for creating an individual